sunilXM/AZ-204/Labs/AZ-204_01_lab_ak.md

 1. From the **Web App** blade in the **Settings** section, select the **Properties** link.

 1. In the **Properties** section, copy the value of the **URL** text box.
 You'll use this value later in the lab.

+    > **Note**: At this point, the web server at this URL will return a 404 error.
+You have not deployed any code to the Web App yet.
+You will deploy code to the Web App later in this lab.

 #### Task 6: Deploy an ASP.NET web application to Web Apps